prideout/book-webgl/README.md

     0,0.25,.5,.5 -- no alpha, css-opacity=.5
     0,0.25,.5,.5 -- alpha without premultiplied, css-opacity=.5
     0,0.25,.5,.5 -- alpha with premultiplied, css-opacity=.5

-    - The Assembly Line Metaphor
+- FIGURE - The Assembly Line Metaphor

-    - Timeline of GL
+- FIGURE - Timeline of GL (include the inception of RSL and GLSL)

-- ask Mona to collect a pinterest album of Egyptian images

-- styling on the recipe index doesn't work with the node server
+# later

 - positional lighting for TunnelFlight

 - manipulators, BEAUTIFUL docs, fresnel/marble spiral horn

-# later
+- styling on the recipe index doesn't work with the node server

 - test & impl rotateAxis and scale in Matrix4